kaiosilveira/nodejs-fail-fast/README.md

 [![Continuous Integration](https://github.com/kaiosilveira/nodejs-ts-express-template/actions/workflows/ci.yml/badge.svg)](https://github.com/kaiosilveira/nodejs-ts-express-template/actions/workflows/ci.yml)

-ℹ️ _This repository is an example implementation in NodeJS of the "fail fast" pattern as described in "Release it! - Nygard" and is part of my Stability Pattern Series.
+ℹ️ _This repository is an example implementation in NodeJS of the "fail fast" pattern as described in "Release it! - Nygard" and is part of my Stability Patterns Series.
 Check out [kaiosilveira/stability-patterns](https://github.com/kaiosilveira/stability-patterns) for more details._

 # Fail Fast